IT3049C-Students/4-chat-turnbopd/README.md

 ## Discussion Questions:
 1. What does the bootstrap `display-4` class do?
-The `display 4` displays the the title .
+The `display 4` displays the Header title .